anthonydelgado/react-app-omdb/README.md

 # react movie app

-This is a single page application writen it React that intergrates with the open movie database rest api.
+This is a single page application writen in React that intergrates with the open movie database rest api.

 ## App Preview